learn-co-curriculum/react-hooks-use-effect/README.md

 - Fetch some data from an API when a component loads
 - Start or stop a timer
 - Manually change the DOM
-- Get the user's location
+- Subscribe to a chat service

 In order to handle these kinds of side effects within our components, we'll need to use another special **hook** from React: `useEffect`.